Pivotal platform for leaders to address critical challenges and share insights

 STRATEGIC CONFERENCE THEMES

-Sustainable Development Goal 7 (SDG7) aims for affordable, reliable energy for all by 2030.
-Despite 92% of the global population having basic electricity access, 750 million people still lack it.
-Policy plays a crucial role in achieving this goal.
-Strong frameworks drive investment and development, making energy accessible and affordable.
-Weak policies widen inequalities and slow progress.
+SDG7 aims for affordable, reliable energy for all by 2030.
+Despite 92% of the global population having basic electricity access, 750 million people still do not, and rising energy costs risk widening inequalities.
+Strong regulatory frameworks drive investment and development, ensuring affordability, while weak policies slow progress.
 Coordinated action from governments, regulators, utilities, and innovators is needed to lower costs, close the access gap, and unlock a truly inclusive energy future.

-As the world shifts to cleaner energy, utilities must become more resilient.
-In the Middle East, where demand is growing fast, building resilient energy systems is crucial.
-A combined approach – efficiency, flexibility, and smart grids – can strengthen utilities.
-This helps reduce peak loads, ensures reliable power, and balances supply and demand.
+The ability to deliver stable, reliable power in a rapidly changing environment is becoming a strategic imperative.
+As renewable penetration grows, transmission and distribution infrastructure must evolve to accommodate new patterns of generation and demand.
+A combined approach - efficiency, flexibility, and smart grids - can strengthen utilities, helping reduce peak loads, ensure reliable power, and balance supply and demand.
 Empowered customers, with smart meters and digital services, play a key role in enhancing system stability.
 This blueprint helps policymakers future-proof energy infrastructure for a reliable and sustainable power system.

 PREVIOUS SPEAKERS